-In addition to regular car insurance, people who are leasing a car should consider Gap Insurance.
+In addition to regular car insurance, people who are leasing a car should consider gap insurance.
 Some lease agreements require gap insurance.
 This insurance covers the difference between the cash value of the car and the amount you owe on your lease.
 Once you drive a new car off the lot, it decreases in value considerably.
-If a leased car is stolen or is totaled, not having gap insurance means that your insurance company will only pay for what the car is worth, and you will have to pay the difference.
+If a leased car is stolen or is damaged beyond repair, not having gap insurance means that your insurance company will only pay for what the car is worth, and you will have to pay the difference.